thejerf/slogassert/README.md

 important things to test for, for several reasons:

- * Because they are not tested for, it is suprisingly easy for them to break without people realizing.
+ * Because they are not tested for, it is suprisingly easy for them to break without anyone realizing.
  * Log messages can have security impact.
-Any log messages that may be used to reconstruct a security incident should be tested.
+Any log messages that may be used to reconstruct a security incident should be tested to ensure they contain the data they are supposed to contain.
- * Log messages often implicitly test that some other code paths were covered, or provide a mechanism for asserting coverage of code paths that would otherwise be unasserted.
+ * Even when you don't otherwise deeply care about log messages, log messages can often still double as a way of asserting that certain code was actually reached, and the value of variables at the time it was reached is as expected.

+While I wouldn't pull in slogassert just for that third point, if the first two are in play for your code base, slog's strong focus on structured attributes means that log messages can also double as testing probe points within your code that may be otherwise unreachable.
+I don't use this a lot but when you need it it's very useful.
+(You may find it helpful to create a testing log level even above Debug for this.)

 This implements a handler for slog that more-or-less records the incoming messages, then provides a mechanism for testing for the